 Al Raha beach apartments and villas have attracted residents who want to live closer to the beach and far away from the hustle and bustle of the city centre.

-A four-bedroom house costs about Dh294,000 in Yas, while five- and six-bedroom homes cost around Dh302,000 and Dh548,000, respectively.
+A four-bedroom house is available to rent from Dh255,000 in Yas, while five and six-bedroom homes cost from Dh270,000 and Dh340,000.